Five Easy Day Trips from Sydney by Train

 • Fine dining at Paste Thai Restaurant or one of the other local options

-The Southern Highlands offers a little taste of English style countryside close to Sydney.
-With four distinct seasons, it is a lovely spot to spend a day and feels you have travelled a long way.
+The Southern Highlands offers a little taste of English-style countryside close to Sydney.
+With four distinct seasons, it is a lovely spot to spend a day when the city is too hot.
+It can be so different here that it can feel like you have travelled a long way.

-The direct train from Central takes just 90 minutes and delivers you to the heart of Bowral.
-This is a Canberra Service that makes a stop at Mittagong on the way to Bowral.
+Getting there: The direct train from Central takes just 90 minutes and delivers you to the heart of Bowral.
+This is a Canberra Service that makes a stop at Mittagong on the way to.
 You can also join a service at Campbelltown Station that takes approximately one hour.

 Check out our Beginner’s Guide to the Southern Highlands for more ideas about spending time here.